 but long ages passed over them and their hearts grew hard.

-…even after so many signs sent from Allah s.w.t., they still desired to commit shirk!
+…even after so many signs sent from Allah s.w.t., they still desired to commit shirk, subhanallah!
 Because of this, their hearts were hardened and as a result they went further astray.

 On the other hand, look at the story of Fudayl Ibn ‘Iyad rahimahullah.
-He used to be a notorious highway robber and frequently committed adultery before becoming an amazing scholar.
-One day, he heard the aforementioned ayah (Al-Hadid 57:16) being recited, and out of fear of Allah, he immediately responded to the ayah.
-He made sincere taubah, abandoned his old lifestyle completely, and Allah s.w.t. then made him a great scholar of this Deen – a complete turnaround!
-This reminds me of the hadith when Rasulallah s.a.w. said:
+He used to be a notorious highway robber before becoming an amazing scholar.
+One day, he heard the aforementioned ayah that we’re currently discussing (i.e. Al-Hadid 57:16) being recited, and out of fear of Allah, he immediately responded to the ayah.
+He made sincere tawbah, abandoned his old lifestyle completely, and Allah s.w.t. then made him a great scholar of this Deen – a complete turnaround!
+This reminds me of the hadith where Rasulallah s.a.w. said:

 IMPORTANT: When we capitalize on our wake-up calls, it also means that we continue to remain steadfast even after that moment of difficulty passes.
-Yes, it’s easy to turn to Allah when something bad happens, it’s easy to wake up for Qiyamulail or have khushoo’ in our salah and du’a when we desperately need His help.
+Yes, it’s easy to turn to Allah when something bad happens, it’s easy to wake up for Qiyamulail or have khushoo’ in our salah, or making sincere du’a when we desperately need His help.
 But we have to keep that momentum going even after that moment of sadness or hardship is over.
 Don’t allow ourselves to fall back to our previous state of heedlessness and bad habits!

 Imam Al-Hasan Al-Basri rahimahullah said that not capitalizing on those wake-up call moments will actually make us regress, take us further back.
 Because it means we are becoming accustomed to this hypocrisy, where we only call upon Allah when something bad happens, but we return to our old lifestyle when that moment passes.